wantyapps/Site/README.md

 ### Running **With Docker**

-* Build the Dockerfile with the command `docker build -t wantyappsSite .`
+* Build the Dockerfile with the command `docker build -t wantyapps .`

-* Run with the command `docker run -itp 80:80 wantyappsSite`
+* Run with the command `docker run -itp 80:80 wantyapps`

 ***Stopping***: `^C`/`Control-C`